decred/dcrdocs/docs/faq/proof-of-stake/general.md

 #### 7. What happens to my funds when I buy a ticket?

-Funds used to purchase tickets are locked until the ticket is selected to vote or it expires.
-They are unable to leave your wallet and will appear under the Locked heading of your wallet.
-If your ticket is selected to vote, you will be refunded the total amount paid for the ticket and given the PoS reward.
+Funds used to purchase tickets are locked until your ticket is selected to vote or expires; tickets expire if they aren't selected to vote after 40960 blocks (about 4 months).
+If your ticket does successfully vote when called, you will receive the PoS reward.

-The only costs for using this system are the fees you set.
-The txfee will be charged for the transaction of your ticket across the network.
-The ticketfee will be charged for incorporation into the ticket pool, and is paid to the PoW miners.
-If your ticket does not get mined, there is no charge as the transaction never made it onto the network.

-In case your ticket isn't selected to vote after 40960 blocks (about 4 months), the system will revoke your ticket and the decred you paid for it (minus fees) will be transferred back into your wallet.
+If you submit a ticket, and it is not added to the ticket pool (included in a block by PoW miners), the `ticketfee` set when you purchased your ticket is never paid.
+The `txfee` for buying the ticket is paid out of the unlocked DCR sent back to your wallet.

 ---